Stretching a PowerPoint presentation across the desktop

 Other options:

 Tiled background image: if your monitors are arranged horizontally in a single row, and the left-most monitor is the primary, you can span a single image across the whole desktop simply by tiling it.
-Open Display Properties > Background, select an image that is as large as your whole desktop, then choose Tile as the display mode.
+Go to Control Panel > Personalization (Display on Windows XP and earlier), select an image that is as large as your whole desktop, then choose Tile as the picture position/style.
 On Windows 98/Me, Active Desktop needs to be enabled for this to work.

 See the links page for sites with multi-monitor wallpapers.